JacksonMelloParker/MostWantedApp/README.md

 ## Overview
 ### Description
-An app for police officer to look up the most wanted criminals in the US.
+An app for users to look up the most wanted criminals in the US.

 ### App Evaluation
 - **Category:** Security